EPprivate/private_repo/v2/README_V2.md

 ## Resolve an error

 Once we have located and reviewed the mistake, it is time to fix it.
-IntelliJ IDEA not only analyzes your code for errors, it also suggests how to fix it.
+IntelliJ IDEA not only analyzes your code for errors, it also suggests how to fix them.
+Let's resolve our problem using the suggested fix:

+1. While in the **Problems** tool window, press `Alt+Enter`.
+2. Press `Enter` to select the suggested fix.

+As a result, our problem is resolved.

+You might have noticed that we have an identical syntax error on the thirteenth line.
+IntelliJ IDEA allows us to process similar mistakes at once, so we can apply the suggested fix to both cases.
+To do this: